The 11 Essential Rules of Phone Etiquette

 10. Be mindful of your volume.

-You may be so focused on your phone call with a customer that you're barely paying attention to your present setting.
+You may be so focused on your phone call with a customer that you‘re barely paying attention to your surroundings.
 When working in a call center, things can get pretty loud.
-You always want to be mindful of your volume and ensure that you're not disrupting the ability of your co-workers to speak to customers and get their work done.
+You always want to be mindful of your volume and ensure that you’re not disrupting your co-workers' ability to speak to customers and get their work done.

 11. Check for and respond to voicemails.